Well it’s back to school around here and that means…

 - Heat chicken broth in large pan, having it hot will prevent the risotto from cooling off each time you ladle the broth into the hot pan.

-- In large skillet on medium high heat, add butter and onion.
+- In a large skillet over medium-high heat, add butter and onion.

 - Turn on to medium heat and add rice, stir until it's lightly toasted.